rbcavanaugh/find-aphasia-research/README.md

 To add your study to this website, [submit the study](https://clinicaltrials.gov/ct2/manage-recs) to *clinicaltrials.gov*.
 This has [a number of benefits for the research community and general public](https://clinicaltrials.gov/ct2/manage-recs/background).
 While submission to *clinicaltrials.gov* is required for funded clinical trials in the US, voluntary submission is also permitted for other studies.

-If submitting your study to clinicaltrials.gov is not feasible or is overly burdensome, you can add an IRB-approved flyer to the website by [submitting an issue on github.com]( https://github.com/rbcavanaugh/find-aphasia-research/issues).
+If submitting your study to clinicaltrials.gov is not feasible or is overly burdensome, you can add an IRB-approved flyer to the website by [submitting a new issue on github.com]( https://github.com/rbcavanaugh/find-aphasia-research/issues).
 Note that you will will need to create a github account.
 This is free and helps me keep track of submissions.

 If you notice an error on the website, please [contact me](https://robcavanaugh.com) or [file an issue here]( https://github.com/rbcavanaugh/find-aphasia-research/issues).